radiantearth/stac-spec/json-spec/json-spec.md

 absolute links are both allowed.
 And they also require a 'rel' field, which describes the relationship of the link.
 This can be filled with any string, and best practices are emerging and will be defined in the future.
 Implementors are advised to be liberal with the links section, to describe things like the catalog an item is in, related items, parent or child items (modeled in different ways, like an 'acquisition' or derived data).
-The 'self' link is required, to represent the location that the `Item` can be found online.
+The `self` link is required, to represent the location that the `Item` can be found online.
 This is particularly useful when in a download package that includes `Item` metadata, so that the downstream user can know where the data has come from.

-**thumbnail** is a special required `link` that is a downsampled image of the core asset, for direct display online in a web page or interactive search application.
-Even assets that are less easily translated in to a visual image should provide some visual representation, that users can browse.
-For example a SAR asset can render an elevation mask or hillshade for display.
+The `self` link *must* be an absolute url, not relative, to communicate the canonical location of the `Item`.

-**assets** consists of links to data associated with the `Item` that can be downloaded.
+**assets** is an array of keyed objects that contain of links to data associated with the `Item` that can be downloaded.
 This should include the main asset, as well as any 'sidecar' files that are related and help a client make sense of the data.
 Examples of this include extended metadata (in XML, JSON, etc), unusable data masks, satellite ephemeris data, etc. Some assets (like Landsat data) are represented by multiple files - all should be linked to.
 It is generally recommended that different processing levels or formats are not exhaustively listed in an
 `Item`, but instead are represented by related `Items` that are linked to, but the best practices around this are still emerging.
-An asset object currently just requires a href field, which can be a relative and absolute links, to provide a link to the asset for download or streaming access.
+An asset object currently just requires a href field, which can be a relative or absolute link, to provide a link to the asset for download or streaming access.
 The 'name' field is optional, and is generally the display name for clients & users.
 The asset definition will likely evolve soon to be able to explain itself more.

+**thumbnail** is a special *strongly recommended* `asset` that is a downsampled image of the core asset, for direct display online in a web page or interactive search application.
+Even assets that are less easily translated in to a visual image should provide some visual representation, that users can browse.
+For example a SAR asset can render an elevation mask or hillshade for display.
+The field used to be required, and if at all possible it should be included for a better user experience in searching data.

 **provider** is an optional field that lists the name of the provider.
 This field will likely evolve a bit to be useful for querying and filtering, but for now is just the name.